 - Exclude all processed foods which contain ingredients such as salt, sugar, and fat to make their flavor more appealing.
 If you’re not sure how to spot unhealthy high processed foods, always read the nutrition label.

 - Religiously visit your local farmers’ markets at least once a week to buy fresh fruits, vegetables, meat, and/or fish.

 - Cook every single meal (or as much as you can) and try to avoid takeaway food.

 - Avoid snacking between meals.

-- Avoid all soft drinks (even diet ones), processed fruit juices, and limit your alcohol consumption to a maximum of two glasses of wines per week.
+- Avoid all soft drinks (even diet ones), and processed fruit juices, and limit your alcohol consumption to a maximum of two glasses of wine per week.

 - Avoid processed bread (like this one which contains added sugar).
 Instead, go to your local bakery or bake your own bread (with just wheat, olive oil, water, and baker’s yeast).

 - Avoid all diet foods such as fat-free cheese, fat-free yogurt, sugar-free ice cream, or sugar-free chocolates.
 Instead, prefer whole plain food as you’ll feel more satiated and you’ll eat less.

 - Keep in mind that health is a matter of balance.
 If French women have a sugary snack during the day, it’s automatic for them to eat something lighter for the next meal.

 - From time to time have little pleasures.
 Mines are croissants and pains au chocolat that I’m buying at my local bakery every Sunday morning.
 Or my guilty pleasure is the French madeleines that I buy at the supermarket ;).

 I’m French, Here is What French Women Actually Eat in a Day